nguyenhuy0905/simple-utest/README.md

 - [ ] Implement user-defined assertion
 - [ ] Add inline data "syntax sugar"
 - [ ] Give option to write test results to a log file
+### Issues
+- [ ] Float or double assertions returning wrong results.
+This is due to how the variable types work.
+I will change both of these methods to require passing in precision degree.
 ### Changelog
 - I'm lazy.
 Just [check the Releases page](https://github.com/nguyenhuy0905/simple-utest/releases).